Derek Armstrong (ice hockey): Playing career

 Derek Armstrong spent the majority of his NHL career with the Los Angeles Kings.
 After being taken by the New York Islanders in the 6th round, 128th overall of the 1992 NHL Entry Draft, Armstrong finally played his first full NHL campaign in the 2002–03 season, after having spent eight years in the minor leagues.
 Most of his non-NHL stints were in the two "AAA" North American development leagues: American Hockey League and International Hockey League.

 Due to the NHL lockout, as some NHL players did, Armstrong went to Europe, to play hockey in the Swiss National League A, for SC Rapperswil-Jona, totaling 17 points in only 12 games.
 Statistically, his best season was the 2006–07 campaign when he had 44 points as seventh place in Kings' points that year.

 Armstrong signed with the St. Louis Blues on September 8, 2009, where he finished his final pro season playing for his former LA King coach, Andy Murray.

 Coaching career

 On April 11, 2012, Armstrong was named head coach of the Denver Cutthroats of the Central Hockey League.
-Despite his NHL career, he is best known in Denver for being part of the Denver Grizzlies' 1994-95 Turner Cup championship in the team's only season in Denver (though they would later move to Salt Lake City and become the Utah Grizzlies, the team's success is widely credited for attracting the Quebec Nordiques to Denver that following offseason, where they would become the Colorado Avalanche).
+Despite his NHL career, he is best known in Denver for being part of the Denver Grizzlies' 1994-95 Turner Cup championship in the team's only season in Denver (though they later moved to Salt Lake City and become the Utah Grizzlies, the team's success is widely credited for attracting the Quebec Nordiques to Denver that following offseason, where they became the Colorado Avalanche).
 After two seasons with the Denver Cutthroats as head coach, Armstrong was then appointed as team president.